Copyright © 2023 O'Connor, Acciani and Levy. All rights reserved.

 If you are suffering from one or more of these side effects, our lawyers recommend seeking medical attention immediately to prevent any further injury or death.
 Furthermore, you may be entitled to file a Byetta lawsuit for damages that result from being diagnosed with pancreatic cancer or pancreatitis.

 Our attorneys all operate on a contingency fee basis, which means we will not charge you for any of our services unless a successful verdict or settlement has been made.
-Our attorneys are proud to serve victims of Byetta in need of legal guidance across the state of Ohio and Northern Kentucky.
+Our Cincinnati Byetta lawyers are proud to serve those in need of legal guidance across the state of Ohio and Northern Kentucky.